codatio/codat-docs/docs/expenses/fx-management.md

 :::

-Let's see how these are supported by the accounting platforms Sync for Expenses integrates with.
+We validate the multicurrency transactions you push to Sync for Expenses to ensure the currency combination will be accepted by the target accounting platform as a valid expense.

 <table>
 <thead>